 Eelco studied literature in Groningen, specialising in American Studies.
 Following his studies, he worked at the Dutch Embassy in Washington for a short amount of time before returning to work as a journalist in the Netherlands in 2012.

-Furthermore, you can stay informed about all De Balie recordings and live streams by subscribing to their Vimeo channel, which you can reach by clicking here.
+Furthermore, you can watch and stay informed about all De Balie videos by following their Vimeo account, which you can reach by clicking here.

 This debate forms part of the Forum on European Culture, taking place in Amsterdam from the 31st May-3rd June.